-No jumper setting is necessary for DRAM setting; BIOS will check DRAM type and size automatically.
-This motherboard contains 2 by 168-pin DIMM socket (DIMM1, DIMM2).
-The motherboard has a table-free (or auto-bank) feature; the user can install DIMM into any bank.
-The two DIMM Sockets permit system memory expansion from 8MB to 256MB.
+No jumper changes are necessary to add DRAM; the BIOS will determine DRAM type and size automatically.
+This motherboard contains 2 168-pin DIMM sockets (DIMM1, DIMM2).
+The motherboard has a table-free (or auto-bank) feature, which means users can install DIMM modules into any bank.
+The two DIMM sockets permit system memory expansion from 8MB to 256MB.
 Each bank provides a 64-bit wide data path.
-You can install 100MHz SPD RAM or 66MHz SD RAM into the motherboard, using your CPU clock to make the selection.
+You can install 100MHz SPD RAM or 66MHz SD RAM onto the motherboard, using your CPU clock to make the selection.